V-Wong/COMP3891/os_overview.md

 # Operating Systems Overview

 ## Role of an Operating System
-An operating is a software layer on top of hardware that manages all parts of the system.
-It controls all computer resources and provides the base upon which application programs can be written.
+- Software layer on top of hardware that manages all parts of the system.

-The following points are additional views of the OS.
+- Controls all computer resources.
+- Provides base upon which application programs can be written.

 ### Abstract (or Extended) Machine
 - **Extends basic hardware** with added functionality.